Samantha is a mom of four who loves crafting, DIY home improvements, and interior design.

 I needed a plan B. After watching a ton of HGTV specials and scrolling through thousands of ideas on Pinterest, I came across an antique farmhouse with a wooden ceiling, and it was as if a lightbulb had gone off.
 Tongue-and-groove wood would be a fantastic way to cover up the mess we had created!

-I went to Home Depot and I came across tongue-and-groove pine.
-This is exactly what I needed, and cost-efficient.
+I went to Home Depot and came across tongue-and-groove pine.
+This is exactly what I needed, and it was cost-efficient.
 I found planks that were 6" wide and 96" long that cost $48 for a six pack.
 Luckily, the length was about an inch longer than our small bathroom.
 We only needed about four packs of these, meaning we spent $200 on wood for our ceiling (not including the crown molding)!

 Tools You Will Need: